Want to speak to someone? Call us on 1800 88 21 21

 Designed to equip you with the latest research and theory in contemporary mental health nursing and clinical practice, the Master of Mental Health Nursing at the University of Newcastle will build your knowledge in key areas of nursing and health.
-At the end of your studies you will be eligible to apply for accreditation with the Australian College of Mental Health Nurses.
+At the end of your studies you will be eligible to apply for credentialing with the Australian College of Mental Health Nurses.

 As this area of expertise continues to develop, new models of care are established.
-A postgraduate qualification will equip you with the latest models of care.
+A postgraduate qualification will equip you with the latest and emerging models of care.
 This program is particularly suited to those looking to specialise in the area of mental health and is delivered predominantly online.

 Our advanced online learning system provides you with the flexibility and support to study anytime, anywhere to balance work, life and study.
 You can work towards completing the Master of Mental Health Nursing at a time that suits you.